Here’s Everything You Need to Know About Merida Airport (MID Airport)

 On the second floor, you’ll find Hacienda Montejo, which serves traditional Yucatan foods and has a bar if you want a preflight mezcal, tequila or beer 🍻

-There are also some kiosks with grab and go food and coffee on the second floor, and a Tere Cazola, which is a popular Merida bakery chain.
+There are also some kiosks with grab-and-go food and coffee on the second floor, and a Tere Cazola, which is a popular Merida bakery chain.

 Merida Airport Guide